Terms and Conditions

 PERSONAL SPENDING MONEY

-All meals are included in the price (unless specifically stated in advance of you confirming the tour – some itineraries do not include all meals and these are mentioned on the itinerary webpages) so you will only need money for any food outside of these three meals as well as any drinks (soft or alcoholic) which are not given to you by your tour leader.
+All meals (breakfast, lunch and dinner) are included in the price (unless specifically stated in advance of you confirming the tour – some itineraries do not include all meals and these are mentioned on the itinerary webpages) so you will only need money for any food outside of these three meals as well as any drinks (soft or alcoholic) which are not given to you by your tour leader.
 The tour leader will provide bottled water everyday on all tours outside of the UK, Europe and developed ‘Western’ countries where tap water is deemed acceptable for drinking.
-The only other costs which are excluded in the price are airfares, airport taxes, souvenirs and other items of a personal nature.
+The only other costs which are excluded in the price are airfares, airport taxes, souvenirs, laundry, tips and other items of a personal nature.
 The average person might spend £100 on these items.

 Naturally every effort is made to avoid delays and changes to the itinerary, but inevitably there will be occasions when they do happen.
 There is no guarantee that flights will depart at the time specified, and we do not have any liability to you for any delay which may arise.
-Where such delay does arise, we will use our best endeavours to arrange for the air carrier to provide appropriate meals, etc. but we ourselves will not make any such provision.
+Where such a delay does arise, we will use our best endeavours to arrange for the air carrier to provide appropriate meals, etc. but we ourselves will not make any such provision.
 We will also try our hardest to accommodate all the activities on the itinerary even if you are delayed and miss a day of the tour although this is not always possible.

-We do not provide flights to the start or from the end of any of our destinations, but we will provide links to websites of booking agents which offer great fares with great providers.
+We do not provide flights to the start or from the end of any of our destinations, but we will provide links to websites of booking agents which offer great fares with great providers if requested.
 In this case you will only have to enter your personal details and payment to confirm the tickets which will be sent direct to you via email or post.
 We hold no responsibility for the booking of flights or collection of tickets, but will insist on a flight number 60 days before departure so we can make arrangements to pick you up from the airport.